The VA denies veterans disability claims that fail to meet eligibility requirements or lack proof of qualifications.

 Usually, when the VA denies a veterans disability benefits claim for a lack of in-service evidence, it is because there is not enough proof that either:

 Establishing the in-service connection is often tougher for Army Reserve veterans and National Guard veterans.
-They are typically on active duty on a part-time basis, so they have to document that their disability was caused or aggravated during those specific windows of time.
+They are typically on active duty on a part-time basis.
+Therefore, they have to document that their disability was caused or aggravated during those specific windows of time.

 The VA does not impose a deadline on when a veteran can seek disability benefits for a service-related condition.
 However, it does stipulate that you must currently be suffering from an illness or injury to be eligible for VA disability benefits.
 Otherwise, you can be denied.

-For example, say you suffered a broken arm while serving as an active-duty Sailor.
+For example, say you suffered a broken arm while serving as an active-duty Sailor immediately prior to your discharge from the service.
 After several weeks in a cast, your arm heals with no long-term deficits.

 If you waited until that point to file a VA disability benefits claim, you would no longer have grounds to seek benefits even though you had a medical diagnosis and your disability was clearly service-connected.